 This template is free for personal, classroom, and group use.

 This set may not be sold, published, or hosted on other websites.
-(Example: an individual, church, school, or another blogger may not upload the file onto their website for others to download there.)
+(Example: an individual, church, school, or another blogger may not upload the file onto their website for others to get it there.)

 Using the printable means you agree to the terms.
 Thanks!